pfiller/cpbgallery/_posts/2008-05-15-lesser-evil-peanut-butter-choco-kettle-corn.md

 ---
 <a href="http://www.lesserevil.com/kettlecorns.html"><img src='/images/uploads/2008/05/lesser_evil.jpg' alt='Lesser Evil Peanut Butter Choco Popcorn' /></a>

-I know that I<a href="http://www.cpbgallery.com/2008/03/20/vosges-peanut-butter-bonbons/">'ve mentioned before</a> how much I love salt, but incase you missed it, here it is again:
+I know that <a href="http://www.cpbgallery.com/2008/03/20/vosges-peanut-butter-bonbons/">I've mentioned before</a> how much I love salt, but incase you missed it, here it is again:

 I LOVE salt.